mrapp-ke/Boomer-Datasets/README.md

 ### Eukaryote-GO and Eukaryote-Pse-AAC

 *Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
 A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
-Knowledge-Based Systems, 98: pp. 172 — 184, 2016*
+Knowledge-Based Systems (98), pp. 172 — 184, 2016*

 A dataset from the field of biology that is used to predict the sub-cellular locations of proteins according to 7,766 sequences for the Eukaryote species.
 Two variants that come with gene onology feature (GO) or include 20 amino acid, 20 pseudo-amino acid and 400 diptide components (Pse-AAC) are available.